Federalism in the United Kingdom: Scotland, Northern Ireland and Wales

 The Scotland Act 1978 became law on 31 July 1978, requiring 40% of the Scottish electorate to support the formation of an assembly.
 Although 52% of those who voted supported an assembly, this amounted to 33% of the total electorate and so an assembly was not formed.
 In 1997 a referendum was held in Scotland on a Scottish parliament which was supported by 74.3% of Scots.
 In 1998 the Scotland Bill was introduced in the UK Parliament and became law as the Scotland Act 1998 later that year.
 The Scottish parliamentary elections were held in 1999 and were followed by the re-establishment of the Scottish parliament.

 In Wales, a referendum on a Welsh assembly was held, also in 1997, and resulted in a 50.3% majority in favour.
 The Government of Wales Act was passed in the UK parliament in 1998 and the National Assembly for Wales was formed in 1999 in Cardiff.
-The National Assembly for Wales was renamed Senedd Cymru/Welsh Parliament, with the Presiding Officer, Elin Jones, saying that its renaming represented the increased powers and responsibilities of the Senedd.
+The National Assembly for Wales was renamed as the Senedd Cymru/Welsh Parliament, with the Presiding Officer, Elin Jones, saying that its renaming represented the increased powers and responsibilities of the Senedd.